Decent-Partners/Decent-overview/README.md

 The fund is initially drawn from public goods focused chain treasuries with wide token distributions such as [Edgeware](https://edgewa.re) to ensure ownership remains as [widely distributed](https://docs.edgewa.re/edgeware-runtime/lockdrop/gini-coefficient-of-edgeware) as possible.

-The fund is initially managed by founding partners ("the council") via an n of m multisig.

-The cooperative is managed initially though the [Commonwealth interface](commonwealth.im/decent).
+The fund is initially managed by founding partners ("the council") via an n of m multisig and the [Commonwealth interface](commonwealth.im/decent).

 Proposals return value to the fund in the form of attributed NFTs - assets, licenses, rights, contracts and resources ("contributions").